orbisgis/h2gis/docs/dev/ST_Length.md

 ### Description

-Computes the Geometry length.
-Linear Geometries returns their length.
-Areal Geometries returns their perimeter.
-Returns the cartesian 2D length of the Geometry.
+Returns the length of `geom`:
+* Linear geometries return their length.
+* Areal geometries return their perimeter.
+* Others return 0.0.

-The units of length is the units of the spatial reference system of the Geometry.
+Length is measured in the units of the spatial reference system.

 {% include sfs-1-2-1.html %}